 A business will frequently find that different stakeholders have different priorities, which often leads to conflict.
 For example, an employee would like to be paid more.
 If this were to happen, this would reduce the company’s profits and would be to the detriment of the shareholder’s requirement of increasing profits and resulting wealth.

 A business will therefore need to find a way to balance the conflicting priorities of its stakeholders.
 Mendelow’s Matrix is a tool that is used to analyse stakeholders and their attitudes.
 This will consider factors such as the level of interest a stakeholder has in a project or organization’s chosen strategies and whether are they likely to use their power to influence this.

 Mendelow’s Matrix consists of four boxes representing stakeholders with:

-- Low Interest and Low Power; this group is unlikely to have an interest in the organisation and direction; this is often due to their lack of power to influence a situation.
-They are likely to accept the position and show little if any resistance.
+- Low Interest and Low Power – This group is unlikely to have an interest in the organization and the strategic direction.
+This is often due to their lack of power to influence a situation.
+They are likely to accept the position and show little, if any, resistance.

-What factors may dictate whether a shareholder may exercise power?
+What factors may dictate whether a stakeholder may exercise power?

-Likewise, an organisation may supply a product that cannot be obtained elsewhere.
+Likewise, an organization may supply a product that cannot be obtained elsewhere.
 Instances like this would increase customer interest.